itay-grudev/SingleApplication/README.md

 =================
 [![CI](https://github.com/itay-grudev/SingleApplication/workflows/CI:%20Build%20Test/badge.svg)](https://github.com/itay-grudev/SingleApplication/actions)

-This is a replacement of the QtSingleApplication for `Qt5`.
+This is a replacement of the QtSingleApplication for `Qt5` and `Qt6`.

 Keeps the Primary Instance of your Application and kills each subsequent instances.
 It can (if enabled) spawn secondary (non-related to the primary)